 Defaults are also useful when you use a view to make a subset of a table's columns visible.
 For example, you might allow users to insert rows through a view.
 The base table might also have a column named

-inserter, not included in the definition of the view, to log the user that inserts each row.
-To record the user name automatically, define a default value that invokes the
+INSERTER, not included in the definition of the view, to log the user that inserts each row.
+To record the user name automatically, define a default value that calls the

 Default values cannot include expressions that refer to a sequence, PL/SQL function, column,

 PRIOR.
 The datatype of a default literal or expression must match or be convertible to the column datatype.

 Sometimes the default value is the result of a SQL function.
 For example, a call to